 Universal Studios Hollywood is one of the most popular attractions in Los Angeles.
 Most people associate the name with the theme park, but it’s also a working studio that has been offering studio tours since 1964.

-Since then, Universal Studios Hollywood has added rides, shows, and more based on its most popular movies, from Harry Potter™ to Jurassic Park™.
+Since then, Universal Studios Hollywood has added rides, shows, and entire themed lands based on its most popular franchises, from The Wizarding World of Harry Potter™ to Jurassic World to the newer Super Nintendo World, which opened in 2023 and features the incredibly fun Mario Kart: Bowser’s Challenge ride.

-Visiting Warner Bros.
-And Taking the Studio Tour
+Visiting Warner Bros. and Taking the Studio Tour

 Tips for Touring Both Universal Studios and Warner Bros.
 Studios